-There are actually thousands of meditation techniques out there but here are nine of the most used and popular:
+There are actually thousands of correct meditation techniques out there but here are nine of the most used and popular

 Apart from the various psychic benefits, meditation also involves various health benefits like it lowers oxygen consumption, increase flow of blood, slows the heart rate, decreases respiratory rate, reduces anxiety attacks, decreases muscle tension, helps in all the chronic diseases and so on.

-So you see from above that there exist many types of Most effective meditation technique This allows one to choose a type that is most suitable for their personality and disposition.
+So you see from above that there exist many types of most effective meditation technique.
+This allows one to find the correct way to meditate and choose a type that is most suitable for their personality and disposition.
 The best way to discover the enormous benefits of meditation is to jump in and participate.
 What are you waiting for?